conduktor/testing-docs-archive/docs/features/building-tests/tasks/set-variable-task.md

 # Set Variable Task

-The Set Variable task enables you to assign values to a local variable for use in your [Test Scenario](../test-scenarios).&#x20;
+The Set Variable task enables you to assign values to a local variable for use in your [Test Scenario](../test-scenarios).

-You can define a value explicitly, or reference data from a chained task using the [Task Ports](task-ports).&#x20;
+You can define a value explicitly, or reference data from a chained task using the [Task Ports](task-ports).

 :::info
 Unlike [environment](../../environments) variables, which can be used globally across any scenario, local variables are only available within the context of the scenario they are set.